2001: The story begins

 Over 125 sites

-With system installations at 116 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
+With system installations at 124 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
 Our Standing Equine MRI paved the way for veterinary specific imaging solutions for your practice and today, Hallmarq’s small animal MRI solution and unique Standing Equine Leg CT, add to that initial success.

 Over 25 countries

 Since day one, Hallmarq’s aim has always been to improve animal welfare and this key concept is still at the heart of all we do.
 A shared pride in our work, never losing our curiosity, and cultivating partnerships around the world are just some of the core values which we believe help drive our decision making.
 These shared values form the basis of our company culture and help define how we conduct ourselves and our relationships with our stakeholders.

 “Hallmarq recognises its responsibility to the environment and is committed to reducing our environmental impact while striving to improve our performance.”